Saichandana-123/Web-development/README.md

 - Explore the basics of backend development (Node.js, Express, databases, etc.).

 ---
+## 📚 Source of Learning

+The HTML and CSS content in this repository is based on tutorials by [SuperSimpleDev](https://www.youtube.com/watch?v=G3e-cpL7ofc&t=8735s).

+Original questions, exercises, and solutions are provided by the author on their [GitHub repository](https://github.com/SuperSimpleDev/html-css-course/tree/main).

+This repo is for personal learning and practice purposes.

 🤝 Let’s Connect!
 I’m always open to feedback, collaboration, or simply connecting with fellow developers: